 Sep 9, 2021 JavaScript

-How to unzip an array of arrays in JavaScript
+How to get the month name of a date in JavaScript

 Let's define this short function: